SAS-Systems/Unveiled-Documentation/SRS/UC7_Manage_users.md

 ## 4. Preconditions
 ### 4.1 User has to be administrator
-Only users with the administrator-permission are allowed to change user permission and ban users on the manage_users screen.
+Only users with the administrator-permission are allowed to change user permission and deactivate users on the manage_users screen.

 ### 4.2 Logged-in user
 The user should be logged-in as administrator.